Eddy Grant

-Edmond Montague Grant (born 5 March 1948) is a Guyanese-British singer, songwriter, record producer, and multi-instrumentalist known for his genre-blending sound and socially conscious lyrics.
-In addition to this, he also created the genre of "ringbang".
-He was a founding member of the Equals, one of the United Kingdom's first racially mixed pop groups who are best remembered for their million-selling UK chart-topper, the Grant-penned "Baby, Come Back".
+Edmond Montague Grant (born 5 March 1948) is a Guyanese-born British singer, songwriter, multi-instrumentalist, and record producer.
+Noted for his genre-blending style and socially conscious lyrics, he is the creator of the musical genre known as ringbang.

-His subsequent solo career included the 1982 song "I Don't Wanna Dance", plus the platinum 1983 single "Electric Avenue", which is his biggest international hit.
-He earned a Grammy Award nomination for the song.
-He is also well known for the 1988 anti-apartheid song "Gimme Hope Jo'anna".
+Grant rose to prominence as a founding member of the Equals, one of the UK's first racially mixed bands who are best remembered for the hit song "Baby, Come Back" (1967), which Grant wrote and performed lead guitar and backing vocals on.
+His subsequent solo career spawned songs such as "I Don't Wanna Dance" (1982), "Electric Avenue" (1983), and the anti-apartheid anthem "Gimme Hope Jo'anna" (1988).
+"Electric Avenue" reached platinum status, became his biggest international hit, and earned a Grammy Award nomination.

 Early life

-Grant was born in Plaisance, British Guiana (now Guyana), later moving to Linden.
-His father, Patrick, was a trumpeter who played in Nello and the Luckies.
-While he was at school, his parents lived and worked in the United Kingdom, sending back money for his education.
-In 1960, he emigrated to join his parents in London.
-He lived in Kentish Town and went to school at the Acland Burghley Secondary Modern at Tufnell Park, where he learned to read and write music.
-He became a big fan of Chuck Berry, and after seeing him play at the Finsbury Park Astoria decided on a career in music.
+Edmond Montague Grant was born in Plaisance, British Guiana (now Guyana) on 5 March 1948.
+He later moved to Linden.
+His father, Patrick, was a trumpeter who played in a band called Nello and the Luckies.
+He has a younger brother named Rudy, who is also a musician.
+His parents lived and worked in England while he was at school, and they would send money back to Guyana for his education.
+In 1960, he and his brother joined their parents in the Kentish Town area of London.
+He attended Acland Burghley Secondary Modern in Tufnell Park, where he learned to read and write music.
+He became an avid fan of American musician Chuck Berry, and decided on a career in music after seeing Berry perform at the Finsbury Park Astoria.